omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/6 Network Security.md

 ### Part 2: Importance of Network Security (10 minutes)

 Explain why network security is crucial.
 Discuss the potential risks and consequences of weak security, including examples of common threats like malware, phishing, and DDoS attacks.
+(START)

+Network security is super important because it keeps our stuff safe online.
+If security is weak, bad things can happen:

+1. Bad Software (Malware): It's like viruses that can mess up our computers or steal our info.

+2. Tricky Emails (Phishing): People try to trick us into giving away our passwords or personal details.

+3. Too Much Traffic (DDoS Attacks): This can crash websites or make them slow and unusable.

+Basically, good security helps keep our online stuff safe from these kinds of problems.
+(END)

 <!-- ### Example Explanation